Patsy Cline: 1948–1953: Early career

 At age 15, Cline wrote a letter to the Grand Ole Opry asking for an audition.
 She told local photographer Ralph Grubbs about the letter, "A friend thinks I'm crazy to send it.
 What do you think?"
 Grubbs encouraged Cline to send it.
 Several weeks later, she received a return letter from the Opry asking for pictures and recordings.
 At the same time, Gospel performer Wally Fowler headlined a concert in her hometown.
-Cline convinced concert employees to let her backstage where she asked Fowler for an audition.
+Cline convinced concert employees to let her backstage, where she asked Fowler for an audition.
 Following a successful audition, Cline's family received a call asking for her to audition for the Opry.
 She traveled with her mother, two siblings, and a family friend on an eight-hour journey to Nashville, Tennessee.
 With limited finances, they drove overnight and slept in a Nashville park the following morning.
 Cline auditioned for Opry performer Moon Mullican the same day.
-The audition was well-received and Cline expected to hear from the Opry the same day.
+The audition was well-received, and Cline expected to hear from the Opry the same day.
 However, she never received news and the family returned to Virginia.

 By the early 1950s, Cline continued performing around the local area.
 In 1952, she asked to audition for local country bandleader Bill Peer.
 Following her audition, she began performing regularly as a member of Bill Peer's Melody Boys and Girls.
 The pair's relationship turned romantic, continuing an affair for several years.
 Nonetheless, the pair remained married to their spouses.
-Peer's group played primarily at the Moose Lodge in Brunswick, Maryland where she would meet her first husband, Gerald Cline.
+Peer's group played primarily at the Moose Lodge in Brunswick, Maryland, where she would meet her first husband, Gerald Cline.
 Peer encouraged her to have a more appropriate stage name.
-She changed her first name from Virginia to Patsy (taken from her middle name "Patterson").
+She changed her first name from Virginia to Patsy (taken from her middle name, Patterson).
 She kept her new last name, Cline.
 Ultimately, she became professionally known as "Patsy Cline".

 In August 1953, Cline was a contestant in a local country music contest.
-She won 100 dollars and the opportunity to perform as a regular on Connie B. Gay's Town and Country Time.
-The show included country stars Jimmy Dean, Roy Clark, George Hamilton IV and Billy Grammer, and was filmed in Washington D.C. and Arlington, Virginia.
+She won $100 and the opportunity to perform as a regular on Connie B. Gay's Town and Country Time.
+The show included country stars Jimmy Dean, Roy Clark, George Hamilton IV, and Billy Grammer, and was filmed in Washington, DC and Arlington County, Virginia.
 She was not officially added to the program's television shows until October 1955.
 Cline's television performances received critical acclaim.
 The Washington Star magazine praised her stage presence, commenting, "She creates the moods through movement of her hands and body and by the lilt of her voice, reaching way down deep in her soul to bring forth the melody.
 Most female country music vocalists stand motionless, sing with monotonous high-pitched nasal twang.
 Patsy's come up with a throaty style loaded with motion and E-motion."